SUSE-Enceladus/csp-billing-adapter/examples/README.md

 The csp-billing-adapter requires a configuration file, (defaults to `/etc/csp_billing_adapter/config.yaml`) in order to run successfully.
 The configuration files in the `examples` directory contain examples for the different product configurations.
+The default path can be overridden using the environment variable CSP_ADAPTER_CONFIG_FILE.
+For example:

+`export CSP_ADAPTER_CONFIG_FILE=/tmp/my_config.yaml`

 This README provides a listing of all of the fields and descriptions.
 Fields that are optional are labeled accordingly.